- Eight species of the Alabama blacksnake can be found within the state.

 Other nonvenomous snakes are often mistaken for cottonmouths including some on our list.
 The black racer and the plain-bellied water snake are examples of these snakes.

-4. Ringneck Snake in Alabama
+4. Ringneck Snake

 Ringneck snakes are small, averaging in at around 18 inches long.
 Some ringnecks are more blue than black, but enough are black that they’re worth adding to this list.
 Their necklace ring around their neck makes them one of the coolest-looking snakes in the world.